Nick Anderson (baseball): Colorado Rockies

 On May 30, 2025, Anderson signed a minor league contract with the Colorado Rockies.
 In 14 outings for the Triple-A Albuquerque Isotopes, he logged a 1-1 record and 5.11 ERA with 15 strikeouts and four saves across 12 1/3 innings pitched.
 On July 25, the Rockies selected Anderson's contract, adding him to their active roster.
 In 12 appearances for Colorado, he struggled to a 6.14 ERA with 10 strikeouts across 14 2/3 innings pitched.
 On August 29, Anderson elected free agency rather than accept an outright assignment to Triple-A Albuquerque.

 Seattle Mariners

 On August 31, 2025, Anderson signed a minor league contract with the Seattle Mariners.
-He pitched in six games for the Triple-A Tacoma Rainiers.
+He pitched in six games for the Triple-A Tacoma Rainiers, logging a 1-0 record and 3.18 ERA with 10 strikeouts across 5 2/3 innings pitched.
 Anderson elected free agency following the season on November 6.

 Athletics

 On November 12, 2025, Anderson signed a minor league contract with the Athletics.
+He began the 2026 season with the Triple-A Las Vegas Aviators, where he compiled a 2-1 record and 2.16 ERA with 16 strikeouts and three saves across 16 2/3 innings pitched.
+Anderson announced his retirement from professional baseball on May 23, 2026.